ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 (The syntax `fun` ... `->` ... is used to build a function without a name, which we'll only use in one place in the program.)

-We need not give a function all its arguments at once.
-This is called partial application.
+We can apply a function by providing only some of its arguments.
+This is called *partial application* and the value we get back from such a partial application is a new function.
 For example:

 ```ocaml
 # let add a b = a + b;;